 Spinal stenosis leg pain can result from spinal cord impingement anywhere in the spine, but is most often linked to spinal stenosis in the lower back.

-Variations of Spinal Stenosis Pain
+Variations of Pain Symptoms

 There are no absolutes when it comes to what kind of pain a person with central canal stenosis can expect.
 In fact, most mild to moderate cases of spinal stenosis will not cause any pain whatsoever, nor will these circumstances typically enact scary neurological symptoms.
 Remember that the physical changes associated with central stenosis are normal parts of the aging process and are not inherently painful in mild to moderate cases.